Rocket City Trash Pandas

 The Rocket City Trash Pandas are a Minor League Baseball team of the Southern League and the Double-A affiliate of the Los Angeles Angels.
-They are located in Madison, Alabama, and play their home games at Toyota Field.
+They are located in Madison, Alabama, and are named in reference to raccoons and the area's association with the space industry.
+The Trash Pandas play their home games at Toyota Field, which opened in 2020.

+The team was established after the Southern League's Mobile BayBears relocated to Madison from Mobile, following the 2019 season.
+Their inaugural campaign was postponed due to the cancellation of the 2020 season because of the COVID-19 pandemic, so they played their first season in 2021.

+Rocket City won the Southern League championship in 2026.

 History

 In November 2017, BallCorps LLC purchased the Southern League's Mobile BayBears from owners Michael Savit and HWS Group for the purpose of relocating the team to Madison, Alabama, in 2020.
-Upon relocation, the team was renamed the Rocket City Trash Pandas.
+They would continue as the Double-A affiliate of the Los Angeles Angels.
+The team was renamed the Rocket City Trash Pandas.
 The name is a reference to both the area's association with the space industry, namely from Huntsville, and the determination and ingenuity of raccoons (which are native to the Huntsville area; "trash panda" is a slang nickname for the animal due to their facial resemblance to the panda and their tendency to dig through trash).
-In December 2019, Rocket City announced that it had sold more than $2 million in merchandise in just over 13 months since announcing its branding.
+By December 2019, the team had sold more than $2 million in merchandise in the just over 13 months since announcing its branding.

-The Trash Pandas were to begin their inaugural season on the road playing against the Birmingham Barons on April 9, 2020, and play their first home game on April 15; however, the start of the 2020 season was postponed before getting canceled on June 30 due to the COVID-19 pandemic, pushing back their inaugural season by a year.
+The Trash Pandas were scheduled to begin their inaugural season on the road playing against the Birmingham Barons on April 9, 2020, and play their first home game on April 15; however, the start of the 2020 season was postponed before being cancelled altogether on June 30 due to the COVID-19 pandemic, pushing back their inaugural season by a year.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Southern League disbanded and the Trash Pandas were organized into the eight-team Double-A South.
 Their scheduled May 4, 2021, road opener was postponed due to inclement weather, so they played their first game the next night against the Chattanooga Lookouts at AT&T Field in Chattanooga, Tennessee, losing 6–1.
+Rocket City recorded their first win the following evening, defeating Chattanooga, 10–7.
+Their first home game at Toyota Field was played on May 11, resulting in a 4–3 loss to the Tennessee Smokies in 10 innings before a sellout crowd of 7,500 people.
+The Trash Pandas got their first home win the next night with a 6–4 victory over the Smokies.
+They ended their inaugural season with a 54–56 record, placing 6th out of 10 teams and missing the championship playoffs in which only the league's top two finishers qualified.

+Chase Silseth pitched the first seven innings of no-hitter and won the SL Pitcher of the Year Award in 2022.